Personal, Social and Health Education (PSHE)

 At Burpham Primary School we aim to help our children to become healthy, independent and responsible members of society.
 Through our Relationships and Health curriculum, our pupils are given opportunities to develop confidence, self-motivation and an understanding of their rights and responsibilities within our diverse society.

-The skills and knowledge that form the statutory Relationships and Health curriculum are taught in a variety of ways at Burpham: as a discrete subject following the HeartSmart program, via assemblies and through other subjects such as RE, History, Geography, English, Maths and Science, as well as through outdoor educational visits and community activities.
+The skills and knowledge that form the statutory Personal, Social and Health curriculum are taught in a variety of ways at Burpham: as a discrete subject following the HeartSmart program, via assemblies and through other subjects such as RE, History, Geography, English, Maths and Science, as well as through outdoor educational visits and community activities.
 Through Relationships Education, pupils will learn about the characteristics of healthy relationships, how to safely form and maintain relationships and how relationships may affect physical and mental wellbeing.
 The Health Education aspect of the subject gives pupils the skills and strategies to manage their own mental and physical health and includes topics such as sleep, first aid, emotional wellbeing, nutrition and the link between physical and mental health.
+Giving children the knowledge to be able to make informed choices with regards to diet and exercise.

-We have a new addition to our PSHE (Personal, Social and Health Education)/RSE curriculum.
-From the Spring term 2022, we will be introducing the No Outsiders resource into our PSHE curriculum.
+In the Spring term of 2022, we introduced the No Outsiders resource into our PSHE curriculum.
 This programme of study is centred on the Equality Act 2010.
 It promotes understanding and acceptance of the protected characteristics named in the Equality Act.

 It is important to us that we equip our children with the understanding and empathy to live as global citizens.
 The central ethos of the No Outsiders curriculum is ‘All different; all welcome.’
 This links very closely with our inclusive values at Burpham Primary School and our three key rules of ‘Ready, Respectful, Safe’.
 The governing body is fully supportive of this approach.